allow to qualify items (invoices, credit notes ...) to indicate at what stage they are in the collection.

 - Dispute: corresponding to invoices for which payment is disputed by the client

 - Dispute resolved: indicates that the invoice was disputed but the problem was resolved.
-The invoice is therefore recoverable again
+The invoice is therefore collectable again

-- Litigation: identifies items whose amicable recovery failed and which are the subject of litigation (claim to credit insurer, legal action ongoing ...).
+- Litigation: identifies items whose amicable collection failed and which are the subject of litigation (claim to credit insurer, legal action ongoing ...).